uhafner/warnings-ng-plugin-devenv/README.md

     4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*.
 3. Run the Test Launchers in IntelliJ for analysis-model, forensics-api, git-forensics, and warnings-ng.
 4. Start Jenkins with `jenkins.sh`.
-5. Login to Jenkins at: http://localhost:8080/ (admin:admin).
+5. Login to Jenkins at: http://localhost:8080/
+6. Use the following credentials:
+    - User: admin
+    - Password: admin
-6. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.
+7. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.
-7. Deploy the current HEAD of the plugins to the Jenkins instance using the Launchers in IntelliJ.
+8. Deploy the current HEAD of the plugins to the Jenkins instance using the Launchers in IntelliJ.

 ## Cloning the modules